Riftr/intelpy/README.md

 Getting started is easy:

+1. Set your home system (where you are krabbing).
+Alerts will be triggered relative to this system.
+The log screen will notify you of the change by indicating `Home set to: homesystem`.

-1. If you are in the Imperium your intel channels are already configured.
+2. If you are in the Imperium your intel channels are already configured.
 If not, go to the Config tab and enter the full name of the in-game intel channel in the Watched Channels configuration.

-2. In game, turn on logging via the settings menu under Chat.
+4. In game (if needed) turn on logging via the settings menu under Chat.
 This is usually already enabled by default.

 ![Chat Setings](https://i.imgur.com/SWErZWy.png)

-3. Set your home system (the one where you are krabbing) by entering the name and clicking the Set Home button.
-The log screen will notify you of the change by indicating `Home set to: homesystem`.

-3. Adjust the slider to set how many jumps away from your home system that you wish to be notified.
+5. Adjust the slider to set how many jumps away from your home system that you wish to be notified.
 IntelPy is aware of the Eve Online solar system map so when someone says the name of a system within that amount of jumps from you, the alert sound and notification will trigger.
-The easiest way for people to alert each other is to drag and drop the system name from the top left of their game screen to the chat dialog box and press enter.
+The easiest way for people to alert each other in game is to drag and drop the system name from the top left of their game screen to the chat dialog box and press enter.

 If IntelPy is not picking up your intel channels, you may need to double check you have entered them in the Watched